lachlandeer/2019-02-zurich-material/sections/content.md

 5. `cut -d, -f 2 animals.txt | sort | uniq -c`
 6. `cut -d, -f 2 animals.txt | sort | uniq -c | wc -l`

+## Solution

+Option 5. is the correct answer.

+\vspace{0.35cm}

+If you have difficulty understanding why, try running the commands, or sub-sections of the pipelines (make sure you are in the `data-shell/data` directory).

 ## Exercise: Saving Files in a loop
 In the same directory, what is the effect of this loop?